“One of the main problems that came along with watching my condition deteriorate was ever-increasing fear of the unknown.”

 What is Muscular Dystrophy?

 Muscular dystrophies, or MD, are a group of inherited conditions, characterized by progressive weakness and degeneration of the muscles that control movement.
 Symptoms such as severity of muscle weakness, the age of onset, progression and intellectual disability vary with the different types of muscular dystrophy.
-There are nine primarily types of Muscular Dystrophy and over 30 additional neuromuscular diseases.
+There are nine primary types of Muscular Dystrophy and over 30 additional neuromuscular diseases.

 Listed below are the nine different types of muscular dystrophy.
 Each type differs in the muscles affected, the age of onset, and its rate of progression.
 The most well known of the muscular dystrophies is Duchenne muscular dystrophy (DMD), followed by Becker muscular dystrophy (BMD).